 Your power supply is responsible for converting the AC power from the wall into the DC power that your components need to operate.

 During this conversion, there is some loss of power to heat.
 So, 100% of the AC power drawn from the wall does not get converted into DC power.
 A decent power supply will convert at least 80% of the AC power it draws from the wall into DC power.

 A really good power supply will convert 90% or more.

-The 80 Plus rating system basically tells you how efficient a power supply is at converting AC power into DC power.
-But, it goes a little deeper than that, as the 80 Plus rating system judges a power supply’s efficiency when it is under specific loads.
+These rating programs basically tell you how efficient a power supply is at converting AC power into DC power.
+But, it goes a little deeper than that, as the rating systems judge a power supply’s efficiency when it is under specific loads.

 In order to earn one of the 80 Plus badges, a power supply must maintain a specific level of efficiency when it is under 20%, 50%, and 100% load.
 (The newest 80 Plus rating, Titanium, considers a power supplies efficiency when it is under 10% load.)

 Here’s a table that breaks down each of the different 80 Plus ratings and what efficiency level it needs to reach in order to qualify for that specific rating: